-Aloe vera, Aloe barbadensisis a plant remedy used for a wide range of problems.
+Aloe vera is a cactus-like plant and the gel from its leaves and juice are used for a wide range of problems.
 In oncology, Aloe vera is applied topically for radiation-induced skin problems, oral submucosal fibrosis (a precancerous condition) and chemotherapy-/radiation-induced inflammation of the digestive tract.

 Numerous adverse events are on record but they are generally mild and reversible.
 Oral use might cause abortion.

 Fully updated and revised in November 2020 by Ava Lorenc

 Fully updated and revised in September 2018 by Ava Lorenc

 Fully updated and revised in March 2013 by Edzard Ernst.

 Summary first published in July 2011, authored by Edzard Ernst.